 A data warehouse (DWH) is a centralized repository of data integrated from one or more data sources.
 The main two approaches used to integrate data into the data warehouse are Extract, Transform, Load (ETL) and Extract, Load, Transform (ELT).
 The data warehouse is a core component of business intelligence, which enables structured data storing, reporting and analysis.

 The DWH implementation and management can be assigned to either a company’s in-house IT team or a professional consultancy.
 There is also a possibility to eliminate the burden of DWH design, implementation, maintenance and support by opting for DWaaS.

 See the benefits your company can obtain by moving your DWH to the cloud, integrating big data into the DWH and turning to DWaaS.

 Get insight into data warehouse price components and the ranges of DWH costs.

-Explore a step-by-step guide on risk-free data warehouse development.
+Explore a step-by-step guide to risk-free data warehouse development.

 Check out what architectural approaches are employed to design a data warehouse and choose a beneficial DWH structure for your business.

 Find out the definition and purpose of a big data warehouse and what benefits it brings to the decision-making process.

 Learn about the difference and synergy between a data lake and a data warehouse, and define how to structure your big data solution in accordance with your business needs.